 that the house had been vacant for some time.

-said, 'Like a fool, I believed her'.
+later said: 'Like a fool, I believed her.'

 Do it yourself next time

-poster in a sex shop.
+husband on a poster in a sex shop.

-placed in adverts in an erotic magazine.
+in adverts in an erotic magazine.
 The couple are seeking an

-may suffer professionally because of the incident.
-The husband works as
+may suffer professionally because of the incident: the husband works as

-worker.
+child-care worker.

 When visiting another sex shop near Valentine's Day, the wife was